 Benefit Description You Pav Treatment therapies (cont.)
 Standard Option Basic Option Note: See Section 5(c) for our payment levels for treatment therapies billed for by the outpatient department of a hospital.
-Note: See page 49 for our coverage of osteopathic and chiropractic manipulative treatment.
+Note: See page 56 for our coverage of osteopathic and chiropractic manipulative treatment.
 Preferred: 15% of the Plan allowance Participating: 35% of the Plan allowance Non-participating: 35% of the Plan allowance, plus any difference between our allowance and the billed amount Preferred primary care provider or other health care professional: \$25 copayment per visit Preferred specialist: \$35 copayment per visit Note: You pay 30% of the Plan allowance for agents, drugs, and/or supplies administered or obtained in connection with your care.
-(See page 126 for more information about "agents.")
-Participating/Non-participating: You pay all charges Inpatient treatment therapies: Chemotherapy and radiation therapy Note: We cover high dose chemotherapy and/or radiation therapy in connection with bone marrow transplants, and drugs or medications to stimulate or mobilize stem cells for transplant procedures, only for those conditions listed as covered under Organ/tissue transplants in Section 5(b).
-See also, Other services under How to get approval for in Section 3 (pages 17-18).
-Renal dialysis - Hemodialysis and peritoneal dialysis Pharmacotherapy (medication management) [see Section 5(c) for our coverage of drugs administered in connection with these treatment therapies] Preferred: 15% of the Plan allowance Participating: 35% of the Plan allowance Non-participating: 35% of the Plan allowance, plus any difference between our allowance and the billed amount Preferred: Nothing Participating/Non-participating: You pay all charges Physical therapy, occupational therapy, speech therapy, and cognitive therapy Standard Option Basic Option Physical therapy, occupational therapy, and speech therapy when performed by a licensed therapist or physician Cognitive rehabilitation therapy when performed by a licensed therapist or physician Note: When billed by a skilled nursing facility, nursing home, or extended care facility, we pay benefits as shown here for professional care, according to the contracting status of the facility.
+(See page 136 for more information about "agents.")
+Participating/Non-participating: You pay all charges Inpatient treatment therapies: Preferred: 15% of the Plan Preferred: Nothing Chemotherapy and radiation therapy allowance Participating/Non-participating: Note: We cover high dose chemotherapy and/or radiation therapy in connection with bone marrow transplants, and drugs or medications to stimulate or mobilize stem cells for transplant procedures, only for those conditions listed as covered under Organ/tissue transplants in Section 5(b).
+See also, Other services under You need prior Plan approval for certain services in Section 3 (pages 20-21).
+Renal dialysis - Hemodialysis and peritoneal dialysis Pharmacotherapy (medication management) [see Section 5(c) for our coverage of drugs administered in connection with these treatment therapies] difference between our allowance and the billed amount You pay all charges Physical therapy, occupational therapy, speech therapy, and cognitive therapy Standard Option Basic Option Physical therapy, occupational therapy, and speech therapy when performed by a licensed therapist or physician Cognitive rehabilitation therapy when performed by a licensed therapist or physician Note: When billed by a skilled nursing facility, nursing home, or extended care facility, we pay benefits as shown here for professional care, according to the contracting status of the facility.
 Preferred primary care provider or other health care professional: \$20 copayment per visit (No deductible) Preferred specialist: \$30 copayment per visit (No deductible) Participating: 35% of the Plan allowance Preferred primary care provider or other health care professional: \$25 copayment per visit Preferred specialist: \$35 copayment per visit Note: You pay 30% of the Plan allowance for agents, drugs, and/or supplies administered or obtained in connection with your care.
-(See page 126 for more information about "agents.")
+(See page 136 for more information about "agents.")